Joe Faraoni / ESPN Images

 Senior Vice President, Programming and Content Strategy

-In his previous position, Ben-Hanan managed the overall schedule for ESPN’s linear networks, a role he assumed in March 2017.
+Prior to the College Networks position, Ben-Hanan managed the overall schedule for ESPN’s linear networks, a role he assumed in March 2017.
 He provided input across all sport categories, with an eye towards maximizing usage and revenue across all platforms.
-He also oversaw the department’s guidelines and conditions team along with ABC Network relations.
 In 2019, he added oversight of ESPN’s sports betting content, as well as responsibility for ESPN’s relationship with the NHL.

 Ben-Hanan held the position of vice president, college sports programming from July 2015 to March 2017.
 In this role, he managed the relationships and rights acquisition activities for the network’s entire college sports portfolio, comprised of the College Football Playoff and more than 30 bowl games, more than 20 NCAA Championships, and an industry-leading regular-season schedule of football, men’s and women’s basketball, and Olympic sports content.